zhikai-liu/mountainlab/README.md

-# MountainLab

-** Notice **
+# MountainLab/MountainSort Spike Sorting Software

-Notice: I recently moved everything in the master branch into the old/ directory.
+Notice: We recently moved everything in the master branch into the old/ directory.
 You should switch to one of the working branches (for example 'git checkout ms3' or 'git checkout 2017_06').
 See installation instructions.
 The 2017_06 branch is a snapshot of the June 30th version.
 The ms3 branch is under development.
 If you can, use ms3, or think about switching in the relatively near future.

-## About Mountainlab
+## About

-MountainSort is spike sorting software developed by Jeremy Magland, Alex Barnett, and Leslie Greengard at the Center for Computational Biology, Flatiron Institute in close collaboration with Jason Chung and Loren Frank at UCSF department of Physiology.
+MountainSort (a component of MountainLab) is spike sorting software developed by Jeremy Magland, Alex Barnett, and Leslie Greengard at the Center for Computational Biology, Flatiron Institute in close collaboration with Jason Chung and Loren Frank at UCSF department of Physiology.
 It is part of MountainLab, a general framework for data analysis and visualization.

 MountainLab software is being developed by Jeremy Magland and Witold Wysota.